TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ecs/deployment/_index.md

 In addition to the re-used parameters (see [Prerequisites]({{< relref "../prerequisites" >}})), this template asks for the names of the buckets you want to create.
 It is typically fine to leave these parameters empty, and have automatically generated bucket names.

-The template `2-4b-routing-s3` creates an S3 bucket that stores configuration for interoperability with other LoRaWAN Backend Interfaces-compliant servers.
+The template `2-4b-routing-s3` creates an S3 bucket that stores configuration for interoperability with other LoRaWAN® Backend Interfaces-compliant servers.
 Even if you don't plan to immediately activate interoperability, this template is still required by another template that you will deploy later in this guide.

 **Template:** https://thethingsindustries.s3.amazonaws.com/public/cloud/3.x.y/2-4b-routing-s3.gen.template (replace `3.x.y` with the current minor and patch version).